-Time need not be our enemy; but it is, I feel, important to remember how precious, how impermanent, is our sojourn on Planet Earth.
-The bottom line for all of us, for each and every one of us - for all of Humanity, in fact, is that all life on this planet is wear-dated.
+Time need not be our enemy but it is, I feel, important to remember how precious, how impermanent, is our human sojourn on our Planet Earth.
+The bottom line for all of us, for each and every one of us - for all of Humanity, in fact - is that all life on this planet is wear-dated.
 Each and every one of us gets to die.

 This universal truth is one that Arcosanti has just been confronted with, by Ed Wurman's passing.
 Those of us who knew Ed as a friend can't help but mourn, not because anyone could have prevented his death but because despite ourselves, no matter where we were, no matter what we were doing, we somehow did not quite see it coming.

 Putting any friend in the past tense is a challenge: Ed will be no exception to that rule.
 For my part, now that it's too late for me to tell him in person how important his gifts were, still are and always will be, now that it's too late for him to hear me say once again how important he was to me, how grateful I am - was - for his friendship, I will simply observe tradition: I will sit shiva, light a yahrzeit candle, say Kaddish as if he had been a member of my family.
-I will do this not because we were actually noticeably blood-related, not because either of us adhered to the ritual performances common to our individual childhood communities.
-Neither of us were given to demonstrating consistently the connective force exerted by our common ancestry in traditional Judaism but nevertheless I will recite and pray simply because that is a gentle, meaningful way I can acknowledge all the gifts Ed proffered.
+I will do this not because we were actually blood-related, not because either of us adhered to ritual performances common to our individual childhood communities.
+Neither of us was given to demonstrating consistently the connective force exerted by our common ancestry in traditional Judaism.
+But I will recite and pray simply because that is a gentle, meaningful way I can acknowledge all the gifts Ed proffered..

 None of us may have life without her, none of us may live without knowledge of her mission.
 She has no choice in any matter.